kieran-mackle/pysagas/README.md

 for **G**eometric and **A**erodynamic **Surface** properties.
-It provides a computationally-efficient method for generating surface sensitivity approximations from existing flow solutions, to use in geometric parameter optimisation studies.
+It provides a computationally-efficient method for generating surface sensitivity approximations from existing flow solutions, to use in aerodynamic shape optimisation studies.
 <!-- end intro -->

 <a><img src="https://github.com/0x6080604052/analytics/actions/workflows/tests.yml/badge.svg" alt="Test Status"></a>